CR Smith double glazing windows review

 • Offers and finance options: The company offers a number of seasonable offers which are available to view on the website.
 You can also buy your new windows on finance.

-• Scotland only: The company is only operational in Scotland at this time.
+• Scotland-only availability: The company only operates in Scotland at this time.

 • Warranty: CR Smith offers a 10-year warranty, which is the standard minimum.
-Many other brands offer longer warranties.
+Some of its competitors offer longer warranties.

 How do CR Smith double glazing windows work?